 encounter with racists.
 Adrian herself counsels and

 comforts the young couple.
-Mention of Adrian's nets one sip
+Mention of Adrian's nets

-in the revised drinking game in N477.
+one sip in the revised drinking game in N477.

-of Owen's and Graham's first date there in “Chrysalis.”
+a glimpse of Owen's and Graham's first date there in “Chrysalis.”

 Adrian herself teases the two when she has to kick them out at